Dogs have a special place in everyone’s hearts. These animals have long been referred to as “man’s best friend”, and it is not without reason.

 Companion dogs also give their owners the confidence and emotional resilience to do some of the tasks they don’t feel they can do alone.
 These dogs are assets and a source of support.

-Companion dogs are incredibly useful for people that have been diagnosed with anxiety or depression.
+Companion dogs are incredibly useful for people who have been diagnosed with anxiety or depression.
 The presence of these friendly animals ensures a sense of comfort.

-Doctors usually prescribe companion dogs to patients that have anxiety disorders or depression, especially which prevents them from doing regular tasks with ease.
+Doctors usually prescribe companion dogs to patients who have anxiety disorders or depression, especially when it prevents them from doing regular tasks with ease.
 The presence of a companion dog facilitates healing, and most patients develop some independence from their disorders, moving toward living a healthier life.

 If you are one of those people with an emotional disorder, and you love pets (especially dogs), speak to your doctor about a possible recommendation for a companion dog in your life.
 The medical professional will be able to tell you whether it’s the right solution for your situation.